The Périgord of

 Arrival and Departure Dates

 It is your responsibility to make sure you arrive on the specified trip start date.
-We cannot refund part of your trip if you arrive late or leave early, unless you have notified us of your different start or end date by May 1.
+We cannot refund part of your trip if you arrive late or leave early, unless you have notified us of your different start or end date 90 days before the trip start date.

-Trip Planners are not liable for injury, damage, death, loss, accident, or delay that may be caused by events not within our control, including but not limited to, without limitation, acts of terrorism, war, strikes, defects of any vehicle, adverse weather conditions, natural disasters or the negligence or default of any third party, nor for personal accidents.
+Trip Planners are not liable for injury, damage, loss, accident, or delay that may be caused by events not within our control, including but not limited to, without limitation, acts of terrorism, war, strikes, defects of any vehicle, adverse weather conditions, natural disasters or the negligence or default of any third party.

 If you’re not caught up on all of Martin Walker’s Bruno series of mysteries, you’ll want to have read them all by the time you get here.
 Here’s a list of the books in order: